 The Pre-Doctoral Academic Medicine Scholarship Program is designed to prepare outstanding medical students for careers in academic medicine, including medical education, research, and clinical practice in an academic health care setting.
-This five-year program allows a College of Osteopathic Medicine student to obtain two degrees-Doctor of Osteopathic Medicine and a Master's in Neuromusculoskeletal Sciences.
-The Master's Degree will meet a need for dually trained professionals in both Osteopathic Medicine and Neuromusculoskeletal Sciences who can bring both backgrounds to bear in the classroom and the research laboratory.
-Those students interested in this Neuromusculoskeletal Sciences, M.S. program, please contact the Office of Pre-Doctoral Academic Medicine Scholarship Program.
+This five-year program allows a College of Osteopathic Medicine student to obtain two degrees-Doctor of Osteopathic Medicine and a Master of Neuromusculoskeletal Sciences.
+The master's degree will meet a need for dually trained professionals in both osteopathic medicine and neuromusculoskeletal sciences who can bring both backgrounds to bear in the classroom and the research laboratory.
+Those students interested in this Neuromusculoskeletal Sciences M.S. program, please contact the Office of Pre-Doctoral Academic Medicine Scholarship program.